 The old dealing floors may well have been the “last bastion of pure capitalism” (according to Winthorpe) but electronic trading has been fantastic for traders, both in terms of flexible execution and pricing.

 I also had the privilege of working on the NYMEX and IPE floor (albeit it as a lowly intern clerk checking trading tickets) and one thing I can tell you is that we shouldn’t.
 Whilst it was fun, I would hardly call it a progressive environment.
-We should instead be eternally grateful to the pioneers of electronic trading who dragged the industry kicking and screaming off the phone and onto the screens.
+We should instead be eternally grateful to the pioneers of electronic trading who dragged the industry kicking and screaming out of the pits and onto the screens.

 One of those pioneers is Thomas Peterffy, founder, Chairman and CEO of Interactive Brokers.
 He was one of the first brokers to push for the use of electronic screens on the trading floor to display prices.

 Interactive Brokers has won business over the years by consistently offering discounted rates to private and professional traders.
 As of today, the shares are listed on the IEX with a market cap of just over $20bn.

 Also, anecdotally, of course, I can tell you that apart from discounted pricing one of the things I know clients liked about IB is that they were the first to offer a multi-asset online platform from a single account.
 I had one particular Billionaire client at Man that we were always trying to lure back from IB with our friendly, manual, phone execution skills, but alas, we couldn’t offer everything under one trading platform.